 Inn of Court: Gray’s Inn

-Libby’s practice covers all areas of general crime, corporate crime, regulatory law, military justice and international public law, in particular the law of armed conflict.
+Libby’s practice covers all areas of general crime, corporate crime, military justice and international public law, in particular the law of armed conflict.
 She also appears in extradition and regulatory matters.

 Particularly respected for her attention to detail, Libby is recognised for her ability to cross-examine upon memory contamination issues and Turnbull challenges.
 Having acted in fitness to plead proceedings, Libby has experience of cases involving vulnerable clients and witnesses.
 She has also appeared in actions against the police.